Phil Esposito: Boston Bruins (1967-1975)

-During his prime, Esposito centred one of the most renowned forward lines in history, featuring Ken Hodge on his right wing and Wayne Cashman on his left.
-Esposito continued to put up sensational numbers along side fellow superstar Bobby Orr.
-During the 1969–70 season he finished one point shy of back to back 100 point seasons with 99.
-During the subsequent postseason he helped lead the Bruins to their first Stanley cup in 29 years, as he finished with a career best 27 points (13 goals 14 assists) during the playoffs.
+During his prime, Esposito centered one of the most renowned forward lines in history, featuring Ken Hodge on his right wing and Wayne Cashman on his left.
+Esposito continued to put up sensational numbers alongside fellow superstar Bobby Orr.
+During the 1969–70 season Esposito appeared in 76 games and finished just one point shy of a second consecutive 100 point campaign, scoring 43 goals and 56 assists.
+For his efforts, he was once again selected to the NHL first All-Star team.
+The Bruins once again made the postseason and Esposito led the way during the postseason, scoring a career high 13 playoff goals along with 14 assists in 14 games.
+The Bruins defeated both New York and Chicago to reach the 1970 Stanley Cup Final where they defeated the St Louis Blues to secure Boston's first cup in 29 years.